PeterJBurke/WebGCS/docs/VFR_HUD_CONFIGURATION.md

 - **REMOVED:** Black flight update box that was cluttering the display
 - **FOCUS:** Essential flight information only
 - **SPACING:** Proper spacing between elements for clarity
+- **NO BLACK SPACE:** VFR HUD canvas must be completely filled with sky/ground colors

 ### 2. Professional Aviation Colors
 - **Sky Blue:** `#4A90E2` for sky representation